 In addition to all the big box vendors, you'll also find many small locally owned stores and food places (though there used to be even more).

-Makai Market Food Court (opened in 1987) is the largest of the three food courts.
-It is the "original" Ala Moana food court and still the most popular ones.
+Makai Market Food Court (opened in 1987) is the larger of the two food courts.
+It is the "original" Ala Moana food court and still the most popular one.

-Makai Market Food Court is where you'll find the bigger brands like Panda Express (Hawaii is the only state where Panda Express serves chow fun and it's tasty), Häagen-Dazs, Cinnabon, Curry House CoCo Ichibanya, and Jollibee.
+Makai Market Food Court is where you'll find the bigger brands like Panda Express (Hawaii is the only state where Panda Express serves chow fun and it's tasty), Häagen-Dazs, Cinnabon, Shirokiya Japan Village Walk, Curry House CoCo Ichibanya, and Jollibee.

-There are also some local favorites like SingMaTei and Honolulu Cookie Co., but this food court is mainly the "big name" brands.
+There are also some good local favorites like Sunrise Shack (great smoothies and acai bowls) and Honolulu Cookie Co., but this food court is mainly the "big name" brands.

 - Yummy's - For Korean plate lunch.

-- Curry House Coco Ichibanya - Get the kastu curry and rice!
+- Curry House Coco Ichibanya - Get the kastu curry with cheese and rice!

 - Ala Moana Poi Bowl - For Hawaiian plates.